Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient English Oak.

 Our tree felt like this elephant: its memory and meaning was something different for everyone.

-Responding to this thought, the 3 new houses develop their own intimate connection with the tree, so it too is something different for each house and to each occupant.
+Responding to this thought, the 3 new houses develop their own intimate connection with the tree, so it too is something different for each house; for each occupant; and from every room.

 The layout consists of a freestanding and pair of joined, 2 storey family houses.
 Tall windows capture the tree’s magnificent spread and a range of voids, double height and intermediate spaces draw on its verticality to bring a landscape scale and treehouse quality to the interiors.